chrisvo1992/pygame/docs/reST/index.rst

   The sprite module includes several classes that help manage details found in almost all games types.
   The Sprite classes are a bit more advanced than the regular pygame modules, and need more understanding to be properly used.
+  For an introductory video on spirtes please watch this 27 minute video: https://youtu.be/hDu8mcAlY4E

 :doc:`Surfarray Introduction <tut/SurfarrayIntro>`
   Pygame used the NumPy python module to allow efficient per pixel effects on images.